 - Use the individual’s AAC device or a similar one if you are able to acquire it.

-- As you say a word, phrase, or sentence, press the buttons or point to the symbols (for a non-speaking AAC system, such as a low tech communication board), that corresponds to what you are saying.
+- As you say a word, phrase, or sentence, press the buttons or point to the symbols (for a non-speaking AAC system, such as a low tech communication board), that correspond to what you are saying.

 - You do not have to press every single button for what you are saying.
 Focus on the main words.
-For example, if you say “get in the car now,” you may press “get,” “in,” “car.”
+For example, if you say “get in the car now,” you may press “get,” “in,” and “car.”
 Consider making your phrases similar to the AAC user’s communication abilities; if they communicate in mostly 1-2 word utterances, model 2-4 word utterances.

 - When choosing which buttons to press, try to use more core words, as it can help AAC users develop knowledge and use of them.

 - Model all types of communication functions, including greetings, questions, and comments.